Capital One target of massive data breach

 Capital One said it believes it is unlikely that the information was used for fraud, but it will continue to investigate.
 The data breach affected about 100 million people in the U.S. and 6 million in Canada.

 The bank said the bulk of the hacked data consisted of information supplied by consumers and small businesses who applied for credit cards between 2005 and early 2019.
-In addition to data such as names, addresses, phone numbers, email addresses, dates of birth and self-reported income, the hacker was also able to access credit scores, credit limits and balances, as well as fragments of transaction information from a total of 23 days in 2016, 2017 and 2018.
+In addition to data such as phone numbers, email addresses, dates of birth and self-reported income, the hacker was also able to access credit scores, credit limits and balances, as well as fragments of transaction information from a total of 23 days in 2016, 2017 and 2018.

 “While I am grateful that the perpetrator has been caught, I am deeply sorry for what has happened,” said Capital One CEO Richard D. Fairbank.
 “I sincerely apologize for the understandable worry this incident must be causing those affected and I am committed to making it right.”